Encharted Cook

 • 📖 Recipe

-Also called muddy buddies, puppy chow is square breakfast cereal coated in a chocolate or candy coating and then finished with powdered sugar top coat.
+Also called muddy buddies, monkey munch, or reindeer chow, puppy chow is a square breakfast cereal coated in a chocolate or candy coating and then finished with a powdered sugar top coat.
 It is typically made with rice or corn cereal and can be any flavor or color.

 • Candy Melts in Dark Green - Candy melts are a candy coating similar to almond bark coating and are made of vegetable oil, sugar, dry milk, and flavorings including vanilla.
 They are smooth melting and come in a variety of colors.
 The darkest green will give you the best green color for this puppy chow.